 “A good measure, pressed down, shaken together, running over, will be put into your lap; for the measure you give will be the measure you get back.”
 Luke 6:38

 The last few weeks, I have been itinerantly cleaning the home of a friend’s elderly relative, while that relative is in the hospital.
-This is the chance of the lifetime, my friend exults, because the elderly relative is determined and self-sufficient (good points) to the point that she refuses assistance or help (not so good — bit of pride there).
+This is the chance of the lifetime to actually get the place clean, my friend exults.
+The elderly relative is determined and self-sufficient (good points) to the unfortunate point that she refuses assistance or help, and the place is getting run down beyond the point of her being able to handle it.
+Such a fine line there is between commendable determination and pride.

 Speaking of pride, the elderly relative takes much of it in her frugality, and she is where she is, she repeatedly says, because she’s not a spendthrift.